OUR TEAM

 Community Steward

 Zach serves as the Community Steward for St. Luke Medical District.
-Jointly, Zach is also running and operating Westside Coffee at Central Commons.
-He assists with volunteer coordination, community building, and Sunday morning worship at St. Luke's.
-Zach has worked and served in many different capacities and environments with an undying passion for bridging gaps and engaging in intersections between denominations, faith traditions, and worldviews.
+He assists with volunteer coordination, content production, community building, and Sunday morning worship at St. Luke's.
+Zach has worked and served in many different capacities and environments with an undying passion for helping people find connection in the midst of differing denominations, faith traditions, and worldviews.

-Zach holds a BBA in Management Information Systems from Baylor University and a Master of Divinity in Biblical Languages from Truett Seminary (Baylor).
+Zach holds a BBA in Management Information Systems from Baylor University and a Master of Divinity in Biblical Studies & Languages from George W. Truett Theological Seminary.
 Zach is originally from San Antonio and deeply loves his Spurs basketball.
-He is married to a powerhouse woman named Shayna, and together they have a 4 year old Golden-Doodle named Winston.
-If you enjoy the Lord of the Rings, he’s your guy to talk to!
-Zach loves all things literature, fantasy, theology, coffee, and sports - and you can often find him pondering the cross-roads of all these subjects and more while he makes lattes at Westside Coffee.
-Stop by for a drink and a chat!
+He has been a social worker, discipleship pastor, teacher, and nonprofit entrepreneur.
+He founded Westside Coffee at Central Commons!
+He is married to a powerhouse woman named Shayna, and together the recently welcomed their firstborn daughter!
+Zach loves all things literature, fantasy, theology, coffee, music, and sports.
+He would love to connect with you!